tudelft-cda-lab/CATMA/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 ## About
-This is a tool for performing automated conformance analysis between implementation and deployement of microservice applications.
+This is a tool for performing automated conformance analysis between the implementation and deployment of microservice applications.
 The tool takes as input a model derived by performing static analysis on the microservice application and models derived by performing dynamic analysis on the log traces collected from the microservice application.
 Currently, the tool accepts Dataflow Diagrams (DFD) as the input static model and State Machines as the input dynamic models.
 The tool performs conformance analysis by means of computing differences between the DFD and the State Machine models.
-We define the differeces as non-conformances between implementation and deploymenent of the microservice application.
-The tool generates outputs that would provide the following insights on the deteted non-conformances:
+We define the differences as non-conformances between the implementation and deployment of the microservice application.
+The tool generates outputs that would provide the following insights on the detected non-conformances:
 - A high-level visualization showing how many, which type, and where non-conformances are detected in the microservice application.
 - Potential interpretations, presented in a human-readable format, aiding the user with the understanding what are the potential underlying causes of the detected non-conformances.

-## Workflow Architecture
+### Workflow Architecture
-CATMA consists of 5 components: the Model-processor (1) parses the input models (static and dynamic) to extract architectural components.
+CATMA consists of 5 components: the ***Model-processor*** (1) parses the input models (static and dynamic) to extract architectural components.
 The obtained data is passed on to the
-Non-conformance Detector (2), which checks whether there are any discrepancies between the two input models.
-If a non-conformance is detected, it is forwarded to both the Interpretation Generator (3) and the Non-conformance Visualizer (4).
+***Non-conformance Detector*** (2), which checks whether there are any discrepancies between the two input models.
+If a non-conformance is detected, it is forwarded to both the ***Interpretation Generator*** (3) and the ***Non-conformance Visualizer*** (4).
 The latter (3) collects all detected non-conformances and generates a model-based visualization, showing the non-conformances in the system’s architecture.
 The former (3) generates a set of possible interpretations for each detected non-conformance, which describe potential causes.
-These interpretations are forwarded to the Interpretation Visualizer (5), which generates HTML pages that visualize the interpretations.
+These interpretations are forwarded to the ***Interpretation Visualizer*** (5), which generates HTML pages that visualize the interpretations.
 CATMA is designed to be modular, meaning that each component presented in the workflow can be replaced or expanded to fit its user’s needs.

 ## Requirements and Installation
 The tool is completely written in Python and thus a Python installation is required to run the tool.
 Though the tool is tested with Python 3.9, it should work with any version of Python 3.
 Besides Python, the tool requires the following Python packages to be installed: